Full tuition scholarships available for accepted students — deadline March 10 and May 26, 2017

 Phlebotomy is a rapidly expanding field with excellent career opportunities.
 Hospitals are the primary employer of phlebotomy technicians.
 Other areas that employ phlebotomists are clinics, private physicians' offices, research centers, and other areas where invasive procedures are performed.

-According to the Bureau of Labor Statistics, the average income for phlebotomists nationally is $14.86 an hour, which is $30,910 a year.
-Earnings are dependent upon a candidate's experience and work history.
+According to the Bureau of Labor Statistics, the average income for phlebotomists nationally as of May 2015 is $15.76 an hour, which is $32,770 per year.
+Earnings depend on a candidate's experience and work history.